prebid/prebid-server/docs/bidders/smaato.md

 Please contact Smaato Support or prebid@smaato.com to get set up with a publisherId and adslot.

-Following example includes sample `imp` object with publisherId and adSlot can be used to test Smaato Adapter
+Following example includes sample `imp` object with publisherId and adSlot which can be used to test Smaato Adapter

 ```
 "imp":[